americanexpress/one-app/docs/api/modules/App-Configuration.md

 }
 ```

 The `dnsCache` option allows for enabling applcation-level DNS caching.
 It is disabled by default.
 When enabled, the default max TTL is `Infinity`.

+`maxTtl` affects the maximum lifetime of the entries received from the specified DNS server (TTL in seconds).
+If set to 0, it will make a new DNS query each time.
+It is not recommended to be lower than the DNS server response time in order to prevent bottlenecks.

 ## `validateStateConfig`